grow-graphics/gd/Readme.md

 * No support for Godot class functions with varargs.
 * No support for script extensions.
 * 64bit support only.
+* No Web Export Yet (we have ideas on how to solve this)
-* No planned support for Web export or proprietary consoles.
+* No planned support for proprietary consoles.

 ## See Also